 A look into how we can talk about the struggles of people who lack privilege, and how autism fits in.

-My wife and I visited Thailand many years ago, shortly after we got married.
+My then-wife and I visited Thailand many years ago, shortly after we got married.
 Her parents lived there, part of the U.S. Embassy staff, and so we were able to stay for 3 weeks and see far more of the country than most.

 Bangkok was amazing: so full of people, and smells, and new food, and elephants.
 It was fabulous.
 Everything a young person might want in their first trip out of the country.